Jerry E. Howell

 changed some of the components of the original TIM unit for 6 volt operation on stationary engines.
 I designate this as the TIM-6.

-Important Note - These ignition modules may be used on multi cylinder engines if model coils such as the Exciter, Modelectric or Gettig and having a primary winding resistance of Approx. 1 ohm.
-This combination runs my V-Four engine at 6,500+ RPM with no problem at all.
+These ignition modules may be used on multi cylinder engines if model ignition coils such as the Exciter, Modelectric or Gettig and having a primary winding resistance of not less than 1 ohm.
+This combination runs my V-Twin, V-Four and other engines with no problems at all.

-For use with 6 volt batteries (or 4.8 minimum to 7 volts maximum) on any engine type.
+TIM-6 - For use with 6 volt batteries (or 4.8 minimum to 7 volts maximum) on any engine type.
 The kit contains: (1) TIP42C Transistor, (1) 2N2907A Transistor, (4) Resistors, (1) LED Timing Light, (1) 3 Amp.
-40 volt diode, (1) Hall Effect Magnetic Sensor, (1) Length of Heat Shrink Tubing to insulate the Hall Sensor leads, (1) Rare Earth Magnet, (1) Drilled Printed Circuit Board, Circuit Diagrams and Construction Notes.
-The circuit board is approximately 1.35" wide by 1.73" long.
+40 volt reverse polarity protection diode, (1) Hall Effect Magnetic Sensor, (1) Length of Heat small plastic tubing to insulate the Hall Sensor leads, (1) Rare Earth Magnet, (1) Drilled Printed Circuit Board, Circuit Diagrams and Construction Notes.
+The circuit board is approximately 1.35" wide by 1.70" long.
 Just to the left of the circuit board is the Hall Effect sensor and the dot just above it is the rare earth magnet which is just 1/8" in diameter and 1/16" thick (3.2mm x 1.6mm).

 TIM-6c assembled unit